confluentinc/examples/cp-all-in-one/README.md

 # Overview

 This [docker-compose.yml](docker-compose.yml) launches all services in Confluent Platform and runs them in containers in your local host, enabling you to build your own development environments.
-For an example of how to use this Docker setup, refer to the Confluent Platform quickstart: https://docs.confluent.io/current/quickstart/index.html
+For an example of how to use this Docker setup, refer to the [Confluent Platform quickstart](https://docs.confluent.io/current/quickstart/index.html)

 # Additional Examples